-OBD - RELATED INFORMATION
+OBD - Related information

-As noted in item 3.2.12.2.7.6. of the information document in Annex 1 of this Regulation, the information in this appendix is provided by the vehicle manufacturer for the purposes of enabling the manufacture of OBD-compatible replacement or service parts and diagnostic tools and test equipment.
+As noted in item 3.2.12.2.7.6.. of the information document in Annex 1 to this Regulation, the information in this appendix is provided by the vehicle manufacturer for the purposes of enabling the manufacture of OBD-compatible replacement or service parts and diagnostic tools and test equipment.